filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 - at epoch n's cutoff, assemble heaviest tipset from epoch n,
 - mine for epoch n + 1 and upon finding a block set block's timestamp to the next boundary (between n + 1 and n + 2),
 - broadcast the block at the wall clock time corresponding to its timestamp,
-- receive new blocks for propagation delay longer, until epoch n+1's cutoff,
+- compute the random period value for this epoch and receive new blocks for propagation + random period longer, until epoch n+1's cutoff,
 - restart.

 ## Full Miner Lifecycle